Privacy Notice & Cookies Policy

 About ESB Energy

 ESB Energy Limited is the UK retail division of the Electricity Supply Board (ESB).
-ESB currently supplies electricity, gas and energy services to over both households and businesses in the UK and Ireland.
+ESB currently supplies electricity, gas and energy services to households and businesses in the UK and Ireland.
 For purposes of data protection law, the “data controller” for customers of ESB Energy's public electric vehicle charging network is ESB Innovation UK Limited, and in all other cases it's ESB Energy Limited.

 We respect your privacy